Iberia Talento a bordo Team

 Diego García Carrera (Athletics)

-Race walking always brings joy to Spanish sport.
-As it happens, at the recent European Athletics Championships in Munich, this discipline won Spain three medals: two golds belonging to Miguel Ángel López and Álvaro Martín, and the bronze to Diego García Carrera (Madrid, 1996) in the 20 kilometres walk category.
-This walker, who made sixth place in Tokyo, will reach Paris at his full sporting potential and has big aspirations.
+Race walking always bring joy to Spanish sport.
+As it happens, at the 2022 European Athletics Championships in Munich, this discipline won three medals including the bronze by Diego García Carrera (Madrid, 1996) in the 20-km walk category.
+This walker, who made 6th place in Tokyo (diploma), will reach Paris at his full sporting potential and he aspires to everything.

 Sarai Gascón (Paralympic Swimming)